Microscope Objectives for Life Sciences, Dry

 Telecentric Lenses

 Telecentric lenses are designed to have a constant magnification regardless of the object's distance or location in the field of view.
-This attribute is ideal for many machine vision measurement applications, as measurements of an object's dimension will be independent of where it is located.
+This attribute is ideal for many machine vision measurement applications, as measurements of an object's dimensions will be independent of where it is located.

 Types of Telecentric Lenses

-In order to achieve a telecentric lens design, all of the chief rays (rays from an off-axis point that pass through the center of the aperture stop) have to be parallel to the optical axis in either image space or object space, or both.
-For an object space telecentric lens, the chief rays will be parallel to the optic axis on the object's side of the lens (object space).
+For an object space telecentric lens, the chief rays will be parallel to the optical axis on the object's side of the lens (object space).
 This is accomplished by setting the aperture stop at the front focal plane of the lens, which results in an entrance pupil at infinity.
 Since chief rays are directed towards the center of the entrance pupil, the chief rays on the object side of the lens will be parallel to the optical axis.
 An example of an object space telecentric lens is shown in Figure 1.

-Telecentric Lens Schematic
+Object Space Telecentric Lens Schematic

 Figure 1: A ray trace through an idealized object space telecentric lens system.
-Note that the chief rays (the center ray of each color) is parallel to the optical axis in object space, but in image space, the chief rays form an angle with the optical axis.
+Note that the chief rays (the center ray of each color) are parallel to the optical axis in object space, but in image space, the chief rays form an angle with the optical axis.

-For an image space telecentric lens, the chief rays will be parallel to the optical axis on the image's side of the lens (image space).
-This is accomplished by setting the aperture stop at the back focal plane of the lens, which results in an exit pupil at infinity.
-Since the chief rays must pass through the center of the exit pupil, the chief rays on the image side of the lens must be parallel to the optical axis.
 For a double telecentric, or bi-telecentric, lens, the front and back focal planes are made to overlap so that the aperture stop is located where both the entrance and exit pupils are at infinity.
 In a bi-telecentric lens, neither the image or object location will affect the magnification.
-Figure 2 shows an example ray trace through a telecentric lens and illustrates how the chief rays pass through the system.
+Thorlabs' telecentric lenses are all bi-telecentric designs.
+Figure 3 shows an example ray trace through a bi-telecentric lens and illustrates how the chief rays pass through the system.

-Telecentric Lens Schematic
+Bi-Telecentric Lens Schematic

 Conventional Lenses

-Non-Telecentric Lens Schematic
+Conventional Lens Schematic

 Example Images